hexian000/neosocksd/API.md

 Run Lua code on another neosocksd.
 This function returns immediately.
 On failure, the invocation is lost.

-The code length limit for a single invocation is guaranteed to be at least 4 KiB.
+NOTE: The code length limit for a single invocation is guaranteed to be at least 4 KiB.

 ### _G.NDEBUG